-The project is included in the MTC's 2013 Transportation Improvement Program (TIP) as project number ALA130034.2 MTC approved the financially constrained TIP on July 18, 2013.
-The Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) are expected to approve and incorporate the TIP in to the Federal Statewide Transportation Improvement Program (FSTIP) in 2014.
+The project is included in the MTC's 2015 Transportation Improvement Program (TIP) as project number ALA130034.2 MTC approved the financially constrained TIP on September 24, 2014.
+The Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) approved and incorporated the TIP into the Federal Statewide Transportation Improvement Program (FSTIP) on December 15, 2014.